benjamminj/learningfuze-testing-workshop/README.md

 3. We'd fill the form out with our new thread and submit the form.
 4. We should see the form rendered to the list.
 5. We'll click the thread to view its profile.
-6. On the thread profile we'll do a few reactions, and add a comment.

 When we write this test we'll need to tell the browser exactly to do each of these things.
 We'll use the same concepts that we used in our integration tests with RTL ("the more your tests resemble the way your software is used, the more confidence they give you") and try to prefer selecting items by their labels, text, etc.